top of page

 Creative Change Conferences

-Fifteenth anniversary of It Happens to Boys Conference
+The sixteenth It Happens to Boys Conference

 "[It] was truly exceptional.
 I applaud Carol and her staff for sponsoring such an important conference on a very sensitive topic with such compassion and professionalism.
 The choice of speakers as well as the topics filled the two days with great clinical techniques for helping victims...Their appreciation for the quality and genuineness of the conference was obvious to everyone."